China ex-deputy intelligence chief graft probe proceeding

-BEIJING (AP) — Prosecutors are proceeding with a corruption investigation into a former Chinese deputy intelligence chief.
+BEIJING (AP) — The corruption investigation into a former Chinese deputy intelligence chief is proceeding, prosecutors said Monday, signaling President Xi Jinping’s determination to continue targeting high-level officials as part of his sweeping anti-graft campaign.

 The term can refer to arrest, detention, bail pending trial or house arrest.
-The proceedings in such investigations are shrouded in secrecy.
+The proceedings in such investigations are shrouded in secrecy and Ma is believed to have already been under initial investigation for about two years.

-Prosecutors say Ma is suspected of having taken bribes in return for favors and abusing his position to help his relatives’ businesses.
+Prosecutors say Ma, who was in charge of counterespionage, is suspected of having taken bribes in return for favors and abusing his position to help his relatives’ businesses.
 He’s also accused of interfering with law enforcement and judicial activities, secreting away money and property relating to his case, and arranging for exit permits for his family members.

 Most Read Stories